 Pizza for breakfast is nothing new, but breakfast-inspired pizzas with bacon, eggs, cheese, sausage, and more, have been growing in popularity for quite some time.
 Especially for c-stores and take n’ bake chains, breakfast pizzas have been a huge hit with customers, and can help set your menu apart in 2018.

 Whether you add more artisanal, authentic, and locally-sourced ingredients, or try out some new recipes, adding these items to your menu can certainly help you stand out from the crowd in 2018.
 Want to learn more about the different pizza trends sweeping the nation?
-Read our Fully Loaded: The State of Pizza of Nation in 2018 infographic below.
+Read our Fully Loaded: The State of Pizza of Nation infographic below.